joeytrapp/ember-testing-ui/README.md

 ## Installation

 Submodule the project or download the `ember_testing_ui.js` and `ember_testing_ui.css` files.
 Then include the js and css files in the test runner markup.
-The `ember_testing_ui.js` needs to be included before your test helper/tests js files, and after your Ember.js application.
+The `ember_testing_ui.js` needs to be included before your test helper/tests js files.

 ## Usage